Chart Color Schemes

 Schofields - East's residents boast exceedingly positive health performance metrics with very low prevalence of common health conditions across all age groups

-Health outcomes data shows excellent results across Schofields - East, with very low prevalence of common health conditions across all age groups.
+Schofields - East shows excellent health outcomes with very low prevalence of common health conditions across all age groups.

-The rate of private health cover is exceptionally high at approximately 60%, covering about 24,135 people.
-The most prevalent medical conditions are asthma and mental health issues, affecting 5.1% and 4.3% of residents respectively.
-A total of 84.6% of residents report being completely free from medical ailments, compared to 80.0% across Greater Sydney.
-The area has a lower proportion of seniors aged 65 and over, at 4.7% (1,876 people), than the 7.8% in Greater Sydney.
+Approximately 60% (24,135 people) of the total population has private health cover, a rate significantly higher than that found in Greater Sydney.
+The most prevalent medical conditions are asthma and mental health issues, affecting 5.1 and 4.3% of residents respectively.
+A total of 84.6% of residents declare themselves completely clear of medical ailments, compared to 80.0% across Greater Sydney.
+The area has 4.7% (1,876 people) of residents aged 65 and over, lower than the 7.8% in Greater Sydney.
 Health outcomes among seniors are particularly strong, broadly aligning with the general population's health profile.

 Frequently Asked Questions - Health